Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 highway safety, and the consequences of alcohol consumption and the operation of a motor vehicle;

-2. safety in the home;
+2. safety in the home, including safe gun storage;

 3. safety in connection with recreational activities;